Table of Contents Show

 Form-Based Parti Diagrams

 Form-based diagrams focus on the physical attributes of a project.
 These parti drawings are instrumental in outlining geometries, scales, context, and structure.
 By representing site boundaries, building layouts, and massing, form-based parti diagrams offer a clear picture of the spatial arrangement and physical presence of a design in its environment.
 They are the foundation for establishing the visual and tangible aspects of a project, enabling architects to communicate their vision succinctly.
-Common form-based parti diagram architecture examples include massing studies, project plan layouts, and structural diagrams that showcase building volume and proportion.
+Common form-based parti diagram architecture examples include massing studies, project plan layouts, and structural diagrams that convey building volume and proportion.

 Flow-Based Parti Diagrams

-When it comes to depicting dynamic aspects of a design such as circulation, light, ventilation, and the interaction of people within spaces, flow-based diagrams are indispensable.
+When depicting dynamic aspects of a design such as circulation, light, ventilation, and the interaction of people within spaces, flow-based diagrams are indispensable.
 These diagrams excel at illustrating non-physical, functional elements by mapping the movement of light across a site or delineating pathways that define how individuals navigate through a space.
 Flow-based diagrams are essential for expressing the practical and experiential qualities of a design, ensuring that the project is not only aesthetically pleasing but also functionally sound.
 In parti diagram interior design applications, flow-based diagrams are particularly valuable for mapping how occupants move between rooms and functional zones.

 Plan and Section Diagrams